SICP 2.5.3 (Extended) Solutions

-The main part of the exercise is simply replacing all operations within the rational package to use the generic procedures.
+The main part of the exercise is simply changing all operations within the rational package to use the generic procedures instead of built-in Scheme procedures.
 Each

 + gets replaced with

 mul, etc. This change only needs to take place in the internal procedures like